jaslynmiura/eds214-PR-stream/instructor_feedback.md

 After cloning the repo on Workbench:

-[NY] Running the environment initialization script installs all required packages
+[M] Running the environment initialization script installs all required packages

 -   I don't see a script that installs the required packages
+-   0_initialization.R covers this

 [M] The analysis script runs without errors